Part II: Why Placement Matters

-Otherwise, it’s highly likely that you’re going to part ways with a lot more of your hard earned money in taxes over the course of your lifetime than you are legally required to pay.
+Otherwise, it’s highly likely that you’re going to relinquish a lot more of your hard earned money in taxes over the course of your lifetime than you are legally required to pay.

 In this Retirement Coach Strategy of the Week, let’s talk about another very important reason why you want to give careful thought as to “where” you’re going to hold your different styles of investments in your retirement years.

 As a brief warning, I will admit that this gets a little technical, but I think it’s worth knowing if you want to reduce your tax burden and keep more of what you’ve worked so hard to save.

 In order to illustrate this, let’s briefly discuss the IRS Required Minimum Distribution (RMD) rules on your IRA.

 Within guidelines, you can deposit money to your IRA (or company sponsored 401(k), 403(b), or 457-MA Deferred Compensation Plan) and defer all income taxes on the growth of that money until you make a withdrawal.

 However, there are additional rules governing withdrawals from your IRA.
 First, if you withdraw money from your IRA prior to age 59 ½, in addition to paying income taxes on the amount you withdraw, you will also pay a 10% excise penalty tax in most cases.
 (There are a few exceptions as we outlined in a recent Strategy)

 The second rule that you must follow is that beginning in the year that you turn 70 ½, the IRS requires you to withdraw a certain amount from your IRA (Required Minimum Distribution) and pay income taxes.
 The amount you must withdraw is based on the value of your IRA and your life expectancy.

 For obvious reasons, this rule is in place is to make sure the federal government gets their tax money back!